keldefrawy/keldefrawy.github.io/_rd_articles/consolidation-as-triage.md

 published: true
 dek: A stronger host may preserve a threatened laboratory, but the transaction announcement cannot tell us whether its working capability will survive.
 date: 2026-07-24
-updated: 2026-07-24
+updated: 2026-07-25
-version: "0.2"
+version: "0.3"
-version_sequence: 2
+version_sequence: 3
-revision_summary: Cross-series review replaced a categorical transaction chart, made the gain/loss ledger symmetric, and bounded the author’s continuing firsthand SRI-campus observation.
+revision_summary: Added capability due diligence, national concentration externalities, staged integration controls, and explicit falsifiers for the triage framework.
-reading_time: 14
+reading_time: 20
 central_claim: Research consolidation should be evaluated as institutional triage—by the teams, assets, autonomy, mission relationships, and problem classes preserved or lost—not as success merely because a transaction closes.
 claim_status: Prospective framework; PARC joined SRI in 2023, while IBM’s HRL agreement remained subject to closing at the date of this draft
 hero_image: /assets/images/rd-ratchet/articles/article-13-consolidation-triage.webp